 Bob Diamond has been teaching beginning-sailors the ropes for a good long time and has been an instructor at Spinnaker Sailing in Redwood City, California since 1984.

 John Martin is a guy who knows how to live life.
 A retired surgeon who has sailed around the world, Martin has over 48,000 nautical miles under his belt and he’s still sailing all the time.

 Since he was a kid, Lee Pearce has been around the water and boats, but he didn’t discover sailing until he was around 30-years old, living in Florida.
-He made his way to the shores of California where the sea became a more prominent part of his life.
-There, he earned his USCG Captain’s license and started teaching sailing part time on the weekends.
+Pearce soon found his groove and realized he could be more than a part time instructor and took the plunge, starting his own sailing school!